From My Closet Floor to a Sunset Drive

 “I don’t think I’m OK,” I said.
 I felt like my world was starting to spin.

-My face must have gone white because he encouraged me to sit down.
+The color must have drained from my face because he encouraged me to sit down.
 My knees felt weak as I sat down right where I was, and then, as my phone vibrated with yet another message, I fell apart on the closet floor.

 He knelt down next to me and held me as I sobbed, handing me tissues as the pile of used tissues grew.